-23I assume that the nominalizer for third person can only be licensed under the presence of the CL-node (see Kramer 2015 for more detail on licensing conditions on nominalizers).
+&lt;sup>25 I assume that the nominalizer for third person can only be licensed under the presence of the cL-node (see Kramer 2015 for more detail on licensing conditions on nominalizers).

 Adding the K head in order to introduce case features places this head into a position from which it can trigger stem allomorphy.
 Since CL is a cyclic node, the first node above is still available for morphological operations.
 It can thus create a context for the suppletion of the n-base.
-As a result, only K{DEP} can affect its spellout, but not any head above it.
-Thus the base n will be realised as the allomorph n- in the presence of the first case-bearing head, K{DEP} .
-Due to containment, if any additional case projection is present, it will inevitably require the presence of K{DEP} , hence the context for allomorphy will always be available, but any other head would be too far away from n.
-This is why we only have the nominative vs. non-nominative allomorphy of the third person pronominal base (similar to Tamil nouns investigated by McFadden 2018).24
+As a result, only $K{DEP}$ can affect its spell-out, but not any head above it.
+Thus, the base n will be realized as the allomorph n- in the presence of the first case-bearing head, $K{DEP}$ .
+Due to containment, if any additional case projection is present, it will inevitably require the presence of $K{DEP}$ , hence the context for allomorphy will always be available, but any other head would be too far away from n.
+This is why we only have the nominative vs. non-nominative allomorphy of the third-person pronominal base (similar to Tamil nouns investigated by McFadden 2018).